antocuni/ristomele/README.txt

 Laser printer / CUPS
 ====================

-The laster printer is managed by CUPS; you can set it up by visting (using the appropriate IP):
+The laser printer is managed by CUPS; you can set it up by visting (using the appropriate IP):

     http://192.168.1.6:631/